Point-In-Time Recovery (PITR) in PostgreSQL together with pgbackrest allows you to restore a database to a specific point in time.

 Patroni

-Stop all nodes in your cluster and follow the restore procesure in node 1 after you are at the desired point promote the server and then start Patroni so that it can take the management over.
+Stop all nodes in your cluster and follow the restore procedure in node 1 after you are at the desired point promote the server and then start Patroni so that it can take the management over.

 Archive